AntiCodeer/java_DSA/README.md

 - Q16.
 HCF and LCM Of Two Numbers Program.
 - Q17.
 Check the No of Vowel And Consonent in A String.
 - Q18.
 Check if a number is Perfect No or Not.
+- Q19.
+Check Wheather a Year is a Leap Year or No.